Cycling the original tour de france - 5439km

 – Following the wheels of the first Tour de France, a 5,439km cycle inspired by the 1911 Tour.

 I have a tendency of dreaming big!
-Many would say cycling 5,439km around the 1911 Tour de France would have been a massive challenge in its own right for an amateur cyclist, but something inside me, which I really can’t explain and has a habit of upping the anti!
-I decided to ride the 1911 route not in the 30 days they rode the race over back then, but in just 23 days!
+Many would say cycling 5,439km around the 1911 Tour de France would have been a massive challenge in its own right for an amateur cyclist, but something inside me, which I really can’t explain, has a habit of upping the anti!
+I decided to ride the route in 23 days, rather than the 30 days the original took in 1911.
 23 days is the duration the professional cyclists take to ride today’s current Tour that is 2000km shorter.

 The 1911 tour is regarded as the first of the modern Tour de France, despite there having been 8 previous tours.
 This is because it was the first year the Tour included the iconic mountain stages of both the Pyrenees and the Alps, as they have done ever since.
 It covered a distance of 5,439km, over 15 stages, each stage averaging 350km in length, with the longest stage totalling 470km.
 48,000 vertical meters of ascent were climbed and no support vehicles on the road were allowed.